 Prior to Euro-American settlement, oaks made up 60% of the regions canopy.
-Currently, in Glendale Heights, they account for only 1.8% of the canopy.
-Adding additional oak trees, or using oaks to replace dying ashes, could serve to increase species diversity in Glendale Heights, and to improve habitat for the birds, insects and wildlife that depend on them.
+Currently, in Round Lake's parks, they account for 26.6% of the canopy.
+While there are many oaks in the park district's inventory, addding additional oak trees, or using oaks to replace dying ashes, could serve to increase species diversity in Round Lake's other properties, and to improve habitat for the birds, insects and wildlife that depend on them.
+This is especially improtant in Round Lake, as it is situated on land that was almost entirely oak ecosystems prior to settlement.